-We provide a lending library for members with books from the Celtic Christian and Contemplative traditions, and in future we plan to organise an annual weekend retreat for members and associates.
+The Chapel's other activities include Sanctuary Ceremonies for the Equinoxes and Solstices (by invitation only), a lending library for members with books from the Celtic, Mystical Christian and Contemplative traditions, and an annual weekend retreat for members (either July or December) .

 About The Chapel Priest

-Father Cian, the Guardian of the Chapel of St Columba coordinates and leads the services and contemplative meditation sessions.
-He is an ordained priest in Old Catholic/Liberal Catholic tradition (through the Catholic Apostolic Church of Antioch) and has studied Psychotherapy, Psychology, Anthropology, and Religious Studies.
-Professionally he works as a School Counsellor, as well having a small Psychotherapy private practice.
+Father Cian, the Guardian of the Chapel of St Columba coordinates and leads the Eucharist services, seasonal ceremonies, and contemplative meditation sessions.
+He is an ordained priest in Old Catholic/Liberal Catholic tradition (through the Catholic Apostolic Church of Antioch) and has studied Psychotherapy, Philosophy, Anthropology, and Religious Studies.
+Professionally, he works as a School Counsellor, as well having a small Psychotherapy practice.